Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Pixel matrix characterisation

 The fake-hit rate is higher for the larger pixel pitch.
 The shot noise from leakage current, which increases with pixel volume, is insufficient to account for this\footnote{Estimated using the thermal model of the fake-hit rate described in Ref.~\cite{dpts_2}.}.
 This is consistent with the expectation that leakage current is not the dominant contributor in non-irradiated samples.
 In the smaller-pitch matrix, the higher pixel count increases the capacitive load on the biasing circuit and the number of bias–strobe crossings.
 This modulates the strobe-induced perturbation (see Sec.~\ref{sec:strobe_and_fhr}), which can explain the different fake-hit rates.
 Overall, a larger pixel pitch achieves the target performance over a wider threshold range.

-Figures~\ref{fig:detection_efficiency_top} and \ref{fig:detection_efficiency_bottom} show detection efficiency and fake-hit rate for \SI{22.5}{\micro\meter} and \SI{18.0}{\micro\meter} pitches with \SI{2.5}{\micro\meter} gap, as a function of the threshold, for different irradiation levels: non-irradiated, an ionising radiation dose\footnote{ The sensors were tested within a week after receiving the ionising radiation dose and again after six months of annealing at room temperature.
+Figures~\ref{fig:detection_efficiency_top} and \ref{fig:detection_efficiency_bottom} show detection efficiency and fake-hit rate for \SI{22.5}{\micro\meter} and \SI{18.0}{\micro\meter} pitches with \SI{2.5}{\micro\meter} gap, as a function of the threshold, for different irradiation levels: non-irradiated, an ionising radiation (TID) dose\footnote{ The TID irradiation was done using the CERN Xray machine.
+The sensors were tested within a week after receiving the ionising radiation dose and again after six months of annealing at room temperature.
 Comparable results were obtained.
-The results after the annealing are shown, as they were obtained under the same conditions as the other results in this work.} of \SI{10}{\kilo\gray}, and a non-ionising radiation dose\footnote{ The sensor irradiated with a non-ionising dose was kept at $\SI{-20}{\celsius}$ between the irradiation and the testbeam in order to avoid annealing, as the process of procuring new samples required a significant time and labour investment.} of \SI{e13}{\niel}.
+The results after the annealing are shown, as they were obtained under the same conditions as the other results in this work.} of \SI{10}{\kilo\gray}, and a non-ionising radiation (NIEL) fluence\footnote{ The NIEL irradiation was done using neutrons from the JSI TRIGA Mark II reactor in Ljubiljana.
+The sensor irradiated with a NIEL fluence was kept at $\SI{-20}{\celsius}$ between the irradiation and the testbeam in order to avoid annealing, as the process of procuring new samples required a significant time and labour investment.} of \SI{e13}{\niel}.
+The use of Xray photons and neutrons for TID and NIEL irradiation, respectively, instead of charged hadrons was motivated in order to study the impact of both types of irradiation separately.
 After irradiation, the operational margin, defined as the threshold range where ITS3 requirements are met, is reduced as expected.
-For example, for the non-irradiated pixel matrix with pitch \SI{22.5}{\micro\meter} shown in Fig.~\ref{fig:detection_efficiency_top_bottom_split_comparison}, the operational margin is between \SI{110}{e^{-}} and \SI{200}{e^{-}} for a total range of about \SI{90}{e^{-}}, while with radiation it reduces to less than \SI{50}{e^{-}}.
-The sample irradiated with non-ionising radiation shows an increased fake-hit rate, expected due to higher sensor leakage from irradiation damage and the associated rise in shot noise.
-Furthermore, the fake-hit rate plateau at higher thresholds is consistent with the residual radioactivity of the sensors after irradiation.
-The TID-irradiated sample also shows a higher fake-hit rate, as expected from ionising radiation impacting transistor performance and thus the front-end signal-to-noise ratio.
-Despite this deterioration in fake-hit rate for both NIEL- and TID-irradiated chips, they can still operate within the ITS3 requirements.
-Both pixel pitches exhibit comparable trends across different irradiation levels.
+Whereas, for example, for the non-irradiated pixel matrix with pitch \SI{22.5}{\micro\meter} shown in Fig.~\ref{fig:detection_efficiency_top_bottom_split_comparison}, the operational margin is between \SI{110}{\ele} and \SI{200}{\ele} for a total range of about \SI{90}{\ele}, it reduces to less than \SI{50}{\ele} at the radiation levels used in this study (see Fig.~\ref{fig:detection_efficiency_top}).
+For the pixel matrix with a \SI{18.0}{\micro\meter} pitch, the observed operational margin of less than \SI{20}{\ele} (see Fig.~\ref{fig:detection_efficiency_bottom}) can practically be considered as disappeared.